luizfbalves/commands/coder.md

   - Make commits with descriptive messages.
   - Generate diffs for review.

-Tools like `sequentialthinking`, `context7`, `shadcn` are the main focus of the architect agent; the executor should only use them if strictly necessary to align with the already defined plan.
+Tools like `sequentialthinking` and `shadcn` are the main focus of the architect agent; the executor uses `memory` and `context7` as defined in MANDATORY MCP TOOLS.

 ---